What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Add and Link Product Attributes

-One of the best ways to rank for product queries remains adding and linking product attributes.
+Adding and linking product attributes is one of the best ways to rank for product queries.
 So, always ensure that you include and link product characteristics, especially SKU and brand, series, and model names.
 Doing this also helps you improve the structure of your internal links.

 Common ways to add link product attributes include linking brand names to brand overview pages and series to overview pages.
 You may also want to link the target gender to overviews of products that you market similarly.